Course page PDF

 Speech

-• We can't anticipate every situation.
+• We can't anticipate every situation, and the world keeps changing.

 Three kinds of learning